mallorybulkley/aa-practice-test-generator/README.md

 3. Navigate to the directory that was generated from running one of the above commands.
 Run `bundle exec rspec spec.rb` to test your answers against the spec as you work through `practice_test.rb`.

-4. Check your solutions against those in `solutions.rb`.
+4. Check your solutions against those in `solution.rb`.

 ## Generators